-Minnesota versions of Medigap Plans K, L, M, N, and high deductible F are available.
+Minnesota versions of Medigap Plans K, L, M, N, and high-deductible F are available.

-Important: The Basic and Extended Basic benefits are available when you enroll in Part B, regardless of age or health problems.
-If you return to work and drop Part B to elect your employer's health plan, you'll get another 6-month Medigap Open Enrollment Period after you retire from that employer when you can elect Part B again.
+Important: The basic and extended basic benefits are available when you enroll in Part B, regardless of age or health problems.
+If you are under 65, return to work and drop Part B to elect your employer's health plan, you'll get a 6-month Medigap Open Enrollment Period after you retire from that employer when you can elect Part B again.